12.02.2026 18:30

 In the investigation following the discovery of the dismembered body of Durdona Khokimova, a citizen of Uzbekistan, in Şişli, Istanbul, on the night of January 24, a development occurred that even shocked the judicial authorities.
 The key figure in the case, the defendant Gofurjon Akmalkhonovich Kamalkhodaev, who is in prison, confessed in his additional statement that they had similarly murdered another woman from Uzbekistan.

-On the night of January 24, dismembered body parts were found in a trash container in Şişli, Istanbul, and as a result of the investigations, it was determined that the victim was Durdona Khokimova, a citizen of Uzbekistan.
+On the night of January 24, dismembered body parts were found in a trash container in Şişli, Istanbul, and after investigations, it was determined that the victim was Durdona Khokimova, a citizen of Uzbekistan.
 A confession from one of the suspects arrested in the investigation revealed that the brutality was not limited to a single murder.

 CONFESSED THE SECOND MURDER IN PRISON

-According to journalist Emrullah Erdinç's report, the suspect Gofurjon Akmalkhonovıch Kamalkhodaev (Gafur Can), who was detained in the case, provided chilling information in an additional statement taken after being brought from prison.
-The suspect confessed that they had similarly murdered another woman from Uzbekistan after the first murder.
+According to journalist Emrullah Erdinç's report, the suspect Gofurjon Akmalkhonovıch Kamalkhodaev (Gafur Can), who is detained in the case, provided chilling information in an additional statement taken in prison.
+The suspect confessed that after committing the first murder, they similarly killed another woman from Uzbekistan.

 "WE DISMEMBERED HER AND THREW HER INTO CONTAINERS"

-According to Kamalkhodaev's statement, Ergashalieva Sayyora Bahromjon's daughter (Seyyare), a citizen of Uzbekistan, was also killed in the same brutal manner.
-The suspect coldly recounted how they dismembered Seyyare's lifeless body and distributed the parts by throwing them into trash containers at various locations in Istanbul.
+According to Kamalkhodaev's statement, Ergashalieva Sayyora Bahromjon (Seyyare), also a citizen of Uzbekistan, was killed in the same brutal manner.
+The suspect coldly recounted that they dismembered Seyyare's lifeless body in a house in Ümraniye and distributed the parts by throwing them into trash containers at various locations in Istanbul.

 The process that began with the body parts found in a container in Şişli has turned into a case of serially committed femicides with this confession.
 Law enforcement agencies intensified their search for body parts and evidence collection in different regions of Istanbul based on the confessions.